 What is the difference between mental illness and mental health?

 I had the pleasure of attending a recent workshop and one of the first topics brought up was the concept of mental illness versus mental health.
-Surprisingly often used interchangeably the two terms have very different meaning.
-We all have mental health, we don’t all have mental illness.
+Surprisingly often used interchangeably the two terms have a very different meaning.
+We all have mental health, we don’t all have a mental illness.
 We have mental health in the same way we have physical health.
-Of course mental health differs from person to person and also is in different states of health at times in our life.
+Of course, mental health differs from person to person and also is in different states of health at times in our life.

 If we look at mental health in a similar way to physical health we realise we can change it.
-Equally if we neglect it it will decline.
-We can use techniques to train our mind to have a greater health, often referred to as resiliency.
+Equally, if we neglect it it will decline.
+We can use techniques to train our mind to have greater health, often referred to as resiliency.
 I like the term resiliency as it recognises that life throws various curve-balls at us.
 Resiliency means we deal with these curve-balls in a healthy way and rebound to our norms quickly.